All timings are provisional and subject to change

 The course is marked in miles.

-Water stations – There are 8 water stations at approximately 3 mile intervals, however the physical layout of the roads does not allow them to be exactly every 3 miles.
-They are located at miles 3, 5.5, 8.5, 12, 15.5, 18, 21, 22.7.
+Water stations – Water stations are at approximately 3 mile intervals, however the physical layout of the roads does not allow them to be exactly every 3 miles.
 Toilets are also positioned at all these stations.

-In addition to water, jellies and bananas are on mile 9 with jellies, bananas, Lucozade Sport and energy gels on mile 21.
+In addition to water, jellies and bananas are on mile 9 and jellies, bananas and Lucozade Sport are on mile 21.

 Do not throw bottles or rubbish over fences or walls, dispose of litter responsibly after each water stop at bins provided 200 metres beyond each water station or else drop your rubbish at the next mile marker.
 Be particularly careful disposing of gel wrappers.
 Please respect the environment you are in.